 You are already familiar with Microsoft Office, Outlook, and a plethora of online resources.
-All these skills can easily translate into you becoming a successful virtual assistant that works from home.
+All these teacher skills can easily translate into you becoming a successful virtual assistant that works from home.
+Virtual assistants make between $18 and $45/hour, but you determine what you charge.
+Some VAs that work very efficiently can make much more by charging by the job vs. charging by the hour.
 Check out this link to Virtual Assistant.
 It just might be the perfect solution for you.

 Now you are intrigued by the previous two options but want to see what else I have up my sleeve.
-If online tutoring or virtual assistant isn’t up your alley, I have one more option.
+If working from home as an online teacher or virtual assistant isn’t up your alley, I have another option.
 You could become a freelance writer!
 As a Freelance writer you are the boss!
 You take only the jobs that appeal to you and your writing style.
 You have the freedom to write articles, blogs, email sequences, white papers, etc. The list goes on and on.
 There is no limit to the type of work you can do as a freelance writer.